rrathle/music-playlist-service/tasks/project-mastery-tasks/MasteryTask04.md

 and then uncomment and run the `AddSongToPlaylistActivityTest` unit tests.

+Since we're only partially implementing the `AddSongToPlaylistActivity` class in this sprint, you only need the following tests to pass to complete this Mastery Task:

+- handleRequest_validRequest_addsSongToEndOfPlaylist
+- handleRequest_noMatchingPlaylistId_throwsPlaylistNotFoundException
+- handleRequest_noMatchingAlbumTrack_throwsAlbumTrackNotFoundException

 Once your tests pass, upload your code to Lambda and ensure it works.

 ### Milestone 2: Implement GetPlaylistSongsActivity